What the Rhineland-Palatinate region has to offer

 Suspended bridge – Geierlay

 If you fancy a good scare, walk across this bridge constructed in 2015 which is 360m long and 100m above ground and sways as you walk.
 You can park in nearby Morsdorf and take one of two walking routes to the bridge (1.2km from the visitor centre in Morsdorf).
-There are restrictions and timed flows of pedestrian traffic across the bridge to meet social distancing requirements.
+You can walk different signposted circuits around the beautiful countryside of the bridge, covering 3-14km.

 The Geierlay loop is 6km, and if you don't dare cross the bridge, you can take a shortcut to get back to the starting point.
 You can find maps of all the circuits and hikes here.